ropensci/fellingdater/inst/paper/paper.md

     (`$hdi_model`),

--   the *Agreement index* (`$A_model`) of the model, expressing how well the individual series fit into the model ,
+-   the *Agreement index* (`$A_model`) of the model, expressing how well the individual series fit into the model,

 -   an overview of the felling date range for the individual series (`$individual_series`), and their *Agreement index* (*A~i~*) to the